Two storms leave 50 million under winter alert as travelers return from Thanksgiving

 Sunday, expected to be a historically busy day for US airlines, will see an anticipated 3.1 million passengers, according to Airlines for America, an airline trade organization.
 A record 31.6 million passengers were forecast to travel on US airlines during the Thanksgiving holiday period, up 3.7% from last year.

-By Sunday mid-morning, 1,300 flights into or out of the United States had been delayed and almost 700 had been canceled, according to FlightAware.com.
+By Sunday afternoon, nearly 5,000 flights were delayed within, into or out of the United States and more than 1,200 had been canceled, according to FlightAware.com.
 Travel impacts are expected to last through Monday, the weather service said.

 Delta Airlines announced weather waivers for 16 cities in the Upper Midwest on Saturday, and 22 cities in the Northeast for Sunday and Monday, including airports in Boston and the New York area.